jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-03-07-dbt-pizza-shop-5/index.md

 WHERE o.order_id in (11146, 20001) AND p.id IN (1, 2)
 ORDER BY o.order_id;

-order_id  key                                id  price  quantity  created_at
+# order_id  key                                 id  price  quantity  created_at
-11146     * a8c5f8c082bcf52a164f2eccf2b493f6  1  335.0         1  2024-02-04T09:50:10
+1    11146  * b8c187845db8b7e55626659cfbb8aea1   1  335.0         1  2024-02-29 19:54:05.803000
-11146     8dd51b3981692c787baa9d4335f15345    2   60.0         2  2024-02-04T09:50:10
+2    11146  8311b52111a924582c0fe5cb566cfa9a     2   60.0         2  2024-02-29 19:54:05.803000
-20001     * c995d7e1ec035da116c0f37e6284d1d5  1  345.0         2  2024-02-04T10:30:19.667473
+3    20001  * 590d4eb8831d78ae84f44b90e930d2f3   1  345.0         2  2024-02-29 20:08:32.756000
-20001     8dd51b3981692c787baa9d4335f15345    2   60.0         3  2024-02-04T10:30:19.667473
+4    20001  8311b52111a924582c0fe5cb566cfa9a     2   60.0         3  2024-02-29 20:08:32.756000
 ```

 ## Summary

 In this series, we discuss practical examples of data warehouse and lakehouse development where data transformation is performed by the data build tool (dbt) and ETL is managed by Apache Airflow.
-In this post, we developed a dbt project on Google BigQuery using fictional pizza shop data.
-Two SCD type 2 dimension tables and a single transaction tables are modelled on a dbt project.
-The transaction table is denormalized using nested and repeated fields, which potentially can improve query performance by pre-joining corresponding dimension records.
-Finally, impacts of record updates are discussed in detail.
+Open Table Formats such as Apache Iceberg bring a new opportunity that implements data warehousing features in a data lake (i.e. data lakehouse).
+In this post, we created a new dbt project that targets Apache Iceberg where transformations are performed on Amazon Athena.
+Data modelling was similar to the BigQuery project in Part 3 where the dimension tables were modelled by the SCD type 2 approach and the fact table was denormalized using the array and struct data types.
+Finally, impacts of record updates were discussed in detail.